shannontorcato/analyzing-marketing-campaign/README.md

 ## Business problem

 In this notebook we analyze a marketing campaign for a subscription based product.
-We look at different parameters to check the effectivesness of the campaign while also looking to find anormalities and improvements we can make to it.
+We look at different factors to check the effectivesness of the campaign while also looking to find anormalities and improvements we can make to it.

 ## Data source